 Time::Verbal 1.1.1 made its way to CPAN.

-This module dose one little things, that is to convert the time differece to a verbal format, rounded to some unit that "makes sense", just as how you would say such thing as a human.
+This module does one little thing: converting time durations to verbal formats, rounded to some "sensible" unit.
+Just as how you would say such thing as a human.

 my o = Time::Verbal->new(); say $o->distance( time(), time() - 4567 ); #=> about 1 hour

 Besides the default English format, other 67 languages identified by these ISO language codes are supported:

 ar bg bn-IN bs ca cy da de-AT de-CH de dsb el en-AU en-GB en-US eo es-AR es-CL es-CO es-MX es-PE es et eu fa fi fr-CA fr-CH fr fur gl-ES gsw-CH he hi-IN hi hr hsb hu id is it ja ko lo lt lv mk mn nb nl nn pl pt-BR pt-PT rm ro ru sk sl sr-Latn sr sv-SE sw tr uk vi zh-CN zh-TW